Find your way with our blog

 Zero-based budgeting means putting every single dollar you earn to work.
 It’s a hands-on way to approach your budget because, at the end of each month, you’ll have every cent put towards an expense or a savings goal, leaving you to break even at $0.

-Personal finance apps like You Need a Budget (YNAB) or Mint are great for this style of budgeting because they help track your spending for you, rather than relying on a spreadsheet.
+Personal finance apps like You Need a Budget (YNAB) or Mint are great for this style of budgeting because they help track your spending, rather than relying on a spreadsheet.

 Step 4: Track your progress

-Now that you have selected your budgeting option, the only thing left is to complete a review of your actual income and expenses against your budget.
+Now that you have selected your budgeting option, the only thing left is to review your actual income and expenses against your budget.
 Very rarely will these numbers match, and that’s OK.
 You have to remain flexible while budgeting.

 Maybe you budgeted for a lower utility bill than what you actually paid.
-Knowing this new information, you should update your future months’ budgets.
+Knowing this new information, you should update your budget for the following months.
 While this may seem like a lot of work initially, the process continues to get easier as you start getting a better understanding of your expenses.

 Why you should budget

-Budgeting is all about spending time finding a way to make your money work for you instead of the opposite.
-By getting to know your daily spending habits and finding a budgeting method that doesn't make you scream, you'll quickly realize that being financially responsible isn't as dull as it sounds.
-Especially when you can go out for dinner and drinks knowing that your debit card won't come back shouting “insufficient funds.”
+Budgeting is all about finding a way to make your money work for you instead of the opposite.
+Knowing your daily spending habits and finding a budgeting method that doesn’t make you scream, you’ll quickly realize that being financially responsible isn’t as dull as it sounds.
+Especially when you can go out for dinner and drinks knowing that your debit card won’t come back shouting “insufficient funds.”

 Good luck!
-And remember to give yourself time to work through a budget for at least one month before you decide it's not for you.
+Remember to give yourself at least one month to work through a budget before you decide it’s not for you.

 Find more Strategic Advisory topics relevant to you and your small business.